 It’s almost as much fun as a jamboree when on June 13, Girl Scouts from across the Midwest converge on Cedar Point for a day-long celebration!
 And if your troop is among the first 500 girl scouts to enter, they’ll receive a free 2018 Girl Scout Day patch.

-Planning a high school senior class trip can be a daunting task but Indian Trails has decades of experience transporting classes to some really fun and entertaining venues nationwide.
-Here are five ideas from our travel gurus that are sure to be exciting, educational and just plain fun for your students.
+Planning a high school senior class trip can be a daunting task but Indian Trails has decades of experience transporting classes to some really fun, fascinating and entertaining venues nationwide.
+Here are four ideas from our travel gurus that are sure to be exciting, educational and just plain fun for your students.

 Is your school’s band, choir or choral group hoping to get in another performance before summer vacation?
 Or maybe you are trying to choose between an awesome performance opportunity and a group trip that is fun for everyone.
 If you plan your group trip to Cedar Point, you don’t have to choose just one; you can give that final performance and have a great time on some of the world’s most exhilarating rides!